top of page

 I volunteered as a model because I wanted to help with the cause she supports.
 It is important to raise awareness on violence against women to raise awareness.
 Unfortunately this problem is still a taboo subject, we must free the voice of the victims.
 With her project Edith brings her help to this cause, there is still a long way to go but nothing is impossible because solidarity and unity are strength.

-They were the faces of the first summer collection.
+She was one of the faces of the first summer collections.

 Tiffany